 * If an e-dealing is not registered, it remains in the 'my work' and 'supervised work' electronic folders for both the author and supervising partner to see.
 Automated reminders by way of online messages and emails are sent in response to dormant e-dealings.

-Duncan suggests that when setting up internal protocols around 'certify and sign' rights, firms review their professional indemnity claim history in conveyancing matters, and apply the test of where they arose.
-Duncan believes that in most cases, claims will not have resulted from any facet that is dealt with or affected by e-dealing.
-If firms have a clear record, Landonline's built-in checks should help to maintain this.
+When setting up internal protocols around 'certify and sign' rights, firms may wish to review their professional indemnity claim history in conveyancing matters, and apply the test of where they arose.

-He also suggests that once this analysis is completed, firms consider granting 'certify and sign' rights to competent and experienced non-partner conveyancing solicitors.
+Once this analysis is completed, firms should consider granting 'certify and sign' rights to competent and experienced non-partner conveyancing solicitors.